Geometry of critical discrete structures: long-range percolation on the hierarchical lattice and the discrete torus: Introduction

-So, the aim of this paper is twofold: (i) For a class of non-summable kernels, we establish the critical percolation (metric) scaling limit of balls with increasing volumes in the hierarchical lattice.
-This proves the first such result for this model, and offers a way of approaching the same problem on the discrete torus. (ii) A second goal is to demonstrate the applicability of the universality technique developed in \cites{sbssxw-graphon, sbssxw-universal} to such models.
+So, the aim of this paper is twofold: (i) For long-range percolation driven by a class of non-summable kernels on the hierarchical lattice and the discrete torus, we establish the critical percolation (metric) scaling limit of the maximal clusters.
+This proves the first such scaling limit results, at the level of metric measure spaces, for these models. (ii) A second goal is to demonstrate the applicability of the universality result proven in \cites{sbssxw-graphon, sbssxw-universal} to such models.